 Dr. Green: You can create a mini-action plan.
 Try looking at the vision for what you’re feeling.

 Once you have the vision, the littlest action makes a significant difference.

-I love how physics provides a frame to how we live.
+I love how physics provides a framework for how we live.
 For every action, there’s a reaction.

 Dr. Green: It all starts with mindfulness and awareness.
-Remaining in the moment doing honest check-ins and inventory.
+It is remaining in the moment doing honest check-ins and inventory.

 - What do I need?

 - What’s the plan?